sgsbucket/animan-doc/docs/animan/show.md

   </ScreenshotMark>
 </Screenshot>

-All Episodes that have rendering turned on are listed on the top of the tab.
+All Episodes that have rendering turned on are listed below the "Mode" drop-down menu.
 Each Episode has a progress bar for a quick view at its status.
-Click on the Episode box to list the Shot rendering status for that Episode.
+Click on the Episode box to list the Shot rendering status for that Episode."

 Clicking on the column headings SHOT, TIME, or SIZE will sort the render table by that column's values.